Plaque Disclosing Tablets

 Summary

-Plaque disclosing tablets contain a special dye that shows plaque leftover after regular brushing and flossing.
-Effective plaque removal is essential to prevent tooth decay, gum disease, and dental caries.
+Plaque disclosing tablets contain a special dye that shows plaque left behind after regular brushing and flossing.
+Effective plaque removal helps prevent tooth decay and gum disease.

-Plaque disclosing tablets are safe for kids’ teeth and can help children learn the importance of quality brushing.
-They’re also great for orthodontic patients who may have trouble removing plaque around their braces.
+Plaque disclosing tablets are safe for kids and can help children learn better brushing habits.
+They’re also helpful for orthodontic patients who have trouble removing plaque around their braces.

 The biggest risk of plaque disclosing tablets is their ability to stain clothing, lips, and surfaces.